BorgesTyping/the-greatest-technician-thats-ever-lived/the-gooch-collector/README.md

 seems to suggest that the rather quiet announcement was preplaned for the video upload on August 4, 2024.

+YouTuber Chase Fournier tried to reball the [eMMC](https://en.wikipedia.org/wiki/MultiMediaCard#eMMC) chip in a [video](https://www.youtube.com/watch?v=_nxuKCIJc5Q) from June 2024, which is from the [video](https://www.youtube.com/watch?v=7MkmLH-uOwI) (in April 2024), where the Hisense TV of Andy's father broke from the defective eMMC chip.

-Since Andy's [video](https://www.youtube.com/watch?v=TAIypDVt9AE) inspired me to be confident enough to repaste my own laptops (and also helped me realize I shouldn't put paste on the PCH die of the X1 Carbon Gen 6), I think this is the least I could do.
+Also, since Andy's [video](https://www.youtube.com/watch?v=TAIypDVt9AE) inspired me to be confident enough to repaste my own laptops (and also helped me realize paste doesn't go on the PCH die of the X1 Carbon Gen 6), I think this is the least I could do for Andy.
+I'll remember Salem Techsperts if I need outside computer repair (and I strive to keep my computers cleaner than the ones that need cleaning from the channel).

 ## Note